YIMBYdata/neighborhood/README.md

 ./join_data.py elections-data.txt precincts.tsv > ../src/data/neighborhood_data.tsv
 ```

-NOTE: If the elections data set adds precincts, these must be manually added to precincts.tsv.
+Note that if the elections data set adds precincts, these must be manually added to precincts.tsv.

 This can be run on the command line via: